rdo-adan/Metadoon-Beta/Readme.md

   - The **Output/** folder (containing all plots, tables, reports)
   - The parameter file **pipeline_params.json**
   - The **Rplots.pdf** file if generated
+  - The **final report in HTML format**
-- Once copied, the Output folder in the project will be cleared.
+- Once copied, the Output folder inside the project will be cleared.

 ---